 His batting and shoulder strength were already amazing in junior high school, and his physical ability had been outstanding since elementary school.

-His swing was so great that he was destroying bats.
+Her swing was so powerful that she was breaking bats.

-Nakamasa Mannami, 24, the young mainstay of the Hokkaido Nippon-Ham Fighters, lived up to the expectations of fans by hitting a dramatic tie-breaking homer in the second game of the first stage of the Climax Series (CS) against Lotte.
-Last season, he finally got his breakthrough, hitting 25 home runs and winning the Golden Glove Award and Best Nine awards.
-This season, Mannami was fixed as the No. 1 hitter from the middle of the season, and with 18 home runs and 60 runs batted in, he was the driving force behind the team’s breakthrough in the final year of his contract with manager Tsuyoshi Shinjo (52).
+In the second game of the first stage of the Climax Series (CS) against Lotte, young slugger Nakamasa Mannami (24) of the Hokkaido Nippon-Ham Fighters made a dramatic game-tying home run, showcasing his performance that lived up to fan expectations.
+Last season, he hit 25 home runs and won both the Golden Glove Award and the Best Nine, finally breaking through.
+This season, he was solidified as the leadoff hitter from the middle of the season, contributing to the team’s success with 18 home runs and 60 RBIs in the final year of manager Tsuyoshi Shinjo’s contract (52).

-One time, he borrowed a teammate’s brand-new bat and tried it out, but his swing was so strong that it dented the core of the bat.
-He later bought a new one and returned it to his teammate.
+Once, he borrowed a teammate’s brand-new bat to try it out, and his swing was so powerful that it dented the bat’s barrel.
+He later bought a new bat to return it (laughs)” (coach from that time).

-In the long throw, the average distance for junior high school students is about 70 meters, but Mannami could easily throw over 100 meters.
-As a pitcher, he also threw a powerful fastball with a maximum speed of 138 km/h.
-He also did track and field in junior high school.
-In junior high school, Mannami also ran track and field, coming in second in the 100m steeplechase and winning the championship in the shot put at the Tokyo Metropolitan Championships.
-By the time I was in the third year of junior high school, I was already nearly 190 cm tall, and my physical abilities were just amazing.
+“During long throws, while the average for middle school students is about 70 meters, Mannami easily threw over 100 meters.
+As a pitcher, he also threw a blazing fastball with a top speed of 138 km/h.
+In middle school, he participated in track and field, placing second in the 100m hurdles at the Tokyo tournament and winning the shot put.
+By the time he was in the third year of middle school, he was already nearly 190 cm tall, showcasing extraordinary athletic abilities.”

-When he went on to high school, he had offers from many strong baseball schools in the Kanto area, but in the end he decided to go to Yokohama High School because of the team atmosphere and the practice environment.
+When it came time to enter high school, he received invitations from many strong baseball schools in the Kanto area, but in the end, he chose Yokohama High School, considering the team’s atmosphere and practice environment” (friend from middle school).

-The former members of his former baseball team are also looking forward to seeing Mannami in action.
+People from his former baseball team are looking forward to seeing Mannami succeed.

-We are looking forward to seeing his performance in the post-season.
+We look forward to his performance in the postseason.

-Mannami is usually friendly and cheerful, and is well-liked by his seniors.
+He is usually friendly and cheerful, and he is well-liked by his seniors.

 • Interview and text Hiroshi Tanikawa PHOTO Hiroyuki Komatsu